 Migrant domestic workers, the forgotten "essential workers," are working longer hours and are being denied access to their families.
 By speaking up, they risk losing their jobs and status.

-'We Should Have Expected This': Inside Canada's Coronavirus Epicentre
+'We Should Have Expected This': Inside Canada's Coronavirus Epicenter

-Montreal has been the epicentre of Canada's coronavirus outbreak.
-The neighbourhood with the highest number of cases is Montreal North, one of the poorest urban areas in the country.
+Montreal has been the epicenter of Canada's coronavirus outbreak.
+The neighborhood with the highest number of cases is Montreal North, one of the poorest urban areas in the country.